 2. Go for a muted version of the classic pink nursery room idea

-If you are a sucker for the baby pinks and blues that are the go-to colours for nurseries, why not give these colour schemes an update with contemporary, muted paint shades?
+If you are a sucker for the baby pinks and blues that are the go-to colors for nurseries, why not give these color schemes an update with contemporary, muted paint shades?
 Think duck-egg variations of blue and dusty, barely-there pinks.
 Still sweet, but with a contemporary twist.

 3. Create a Scandi nursery with a white colour scheme

 Want to match the look in your own room?
-Don't miss these Scandi bedroom design ideas.
+Don't miss these Scandinavian bedroom ideas.

 4. Create this fun nursery room idea with graphic wallpaper patterns

 It's amazing how quickly a baby's room becomes a toddler's bedroom and play space, so why not decorate it with the future in mind?
-Choose bright, bold colours for a contemporary, fun, feel, and don't be afraid to experiment with eye-catching patterns – a mural will help to create a graphic centrepiece.
+Choose bright, bold colors for a contemporary, fun, feel, and don't be afraid to experiment with eye-catching patterns – a mural will help to create a graphic centerpiece.

-See the latest mural designs for every room in your home.
+See the latest mural design ideas for every room in your home.